shivan4030/hygge-api/README.md

+## Update the creds in credentials.js
+  - NODESMITH_API= to your end point.
+  - PRIVATE_KEY = private key to your wallet.

 # Babel 7 Node API Starter base

 - Babel 7 so you can use all the babel goodness you want on your server